SymfonyCasts/api-platform3/sfcasts/ep1/validation.md

 and `Syntax Error`.
 Oh, and this `trace` only shows in the debug environment: it won't be shown on production.

-So this pretty sweet!
+So this is pretty sweet!
 Invalid JSON is handled out-of-the-box.

 ## Business Rules Validation Cosntraints